-&lt;sup>29 See Article 12(2) of Articles of Association.
+- See Article 12(2) of Articles of Association.

-&lt;sup>30 See Article 23-C of the Securities Code.
+- See Article 23-C of the Securities Code.

-&lt;sup>31See Article I2(9) of the Articles of Association.
-See Article I2(IO) of the Articles of Association.
+See Article 12(9) of the Articles of Association.

-declaration is a condition of the exercising of voting rights at the General Meeting and may be established in standard terms by the Chair of the Meeting ;
+- See Article 12(10) of the Articles of Association.

-f) Shareholders which are recognized by ERSE as not having a risk of conflict of interest - as the respective production or sale of electricity or natural gas by such shareholders takes place in locations which have no direct or indirect connection or interface with Portuguese networks - and provided that no changes have occurred with regard to the grounds or objective circumstances which led ERSE to recognize no conflict of interest existed with Portuguese transmission network operators, are not required to provide proof of this recognition with the abovementioned declaration.
-The exception will only be should changes have taken place to the grounds and objective circumstances which led to such recognition which determines the prohibition of the respective policy rights and/or re-examination of certification conditions by ERSE.
+- d) Shareholders who exercise direct or indirect control over a company which either produces or sells electricity or natural gas and wishes to participate, personally or through a representative, in the General Meeting are required to provide a declaration to the Chair of the General Meeting up to the day prior to the 'Record Date', stating that they are not prohibited from exercising voting rights as ERSE has recognized that there are no conflicts of interest; - e) Shareholders wishing to participate, personally or through a representative in the General Meeting, are required to provide a written declaration to the Chair of the General Meeting before the day prior to the 'Record Date', stating that they are not prohibited from exercising voting rights in accordance with the subparagraph c).
+The content of the abovementioned declaration is a condition of the exercising of voting rights at the General Meeting and may be established in standard terms by the Chair of the Meeting; - f) Shareholders which are recognized by ERSE as not having a risk of conflict of interest as the respective production or sale of electricity or natural gas by such shareholders takes place in locations which have no direct or indirect connection or interface with Portuguese networks and provided that no changes have occurred with regard to the grounds or objective circumstances which led ERSE to recognize no conflict of interest existed with Portuguese transmission network operators, are not required to provide proof of this recognition with the abovementioned declaration.
+The exception will only be should changes have taken place to the grounds and objective circumstances which led to such recognition which determines the prohibition of the respective policy rights and/or re-examination of certification conditions by ERSE-.

 Shareholders with voting rights may be represented at the General Shareholders' Meeting by means of a person with full legal capacity, by written document addressed to the Chairman of the Board of the General Shareholders' Meeting, communicating the name(s) of the representative(s), under the law and of the notice to convene.
-This communication may be sent by e-mail.
+This communication may be sent by e-mail-